 A LOT of companies email me asking me to include their items in this list, I turned down every single one, because in my opinion, if you are not there to support the runner year round, you are in it for the wrong reasons.
 I want to work with and recommend brands who genuinely want runners to succeed, and are not just in it to make a few sales around Christmas time.

-Some of these products were sent to me for free, but my opinions are my own, and my reviews are honest, if I don’t like a product, I will never put it on my website (remember a few months ago I turned down a big payment for a product I could not endorse), so you know these are my true recommendations for the best gifts for the runner in your life.
+Some of these products were sent to me for free, but my opinions are my own, and my reviews are honest.
+If I don’t like a product, I will never put it on my website, and I let every company who sends me things know of that before they even mail it.
+If I do not like their product, they have the choice of allowing me to continue to publish my thoughts (even though negative) or not mentioning them at all.
+And yes, I have done that, a few times.
+I hope that gives you the confidence to know these are my true recommendations for the best gifts for the runner in your life.

 For the Runner Who is Trying to Eat Healthy: Ikea Silicon Baking Sheet ($5)

 I recommended this last year, but it really is a great gift for a low price.
-I am starting to see more of these around the stores, including a 3 pack in Costco last week, so you may not have to go around the rabbit hole that is Ikea, but a silicon baking sheet for a runner is a lifesaver.
-They are so easy to clean, and you are helping to look after our world by limiting your foil use 🙂
+You can now also get muffin cups as well, runners love their superhero muffins from the Run Fast Eat Slow recipe book I mention below.
+These sheets or muffin cups are so easy to clean, and mean you are helping to look after our world by limiting your foil use 🙂

 Find the Ikea Silicon Baking Sheet here (or at your local Ikea!)